tomodachi/ops-tools/README.md

 # ops-tools
 A collection of programs for ops related tasks

+---

 ***downtime_scheduler:***
 nagios is just to much clicking!!
-cmd line tool allows you to downtime one, multiple or batches of hosts!!!
+cmd line tool allows you to downtime one multiple or batches of hosts!!!

 ```
 usage: downtime_scheduler [-h] [-l] [-s SINGLE] [-b {batch2,batch1}]